Homersham Cox (mathematician): Work on non-Euclidean geometry

 together with $\cos\theta+\iota\sin\theta$ with $\iota^2=-1$ for elliptic space, and $1-\iota\theta$ with $\iota^2=0$ for parabolic space.
 On page 88, he identified all these cases as quaternion multiplications.
-The variant $\iota^2=1$ is now called a hyperbolic number, the whole expression on the left can be used as a hyperbolic versor.
+The variant $\iota^2=1$ is now called a hyperbolic unit, the whole expression on the left can be used as a hyperbolic versor.
 Subsequently, that paper was described by Alfred North Whitehead (1898) as follows:

 Cox's chain

 In 1891 Cox published a chain of theorems in Euclidean geometry of three dimensions:

 (i) In space of three dimensions take a point 0 through which pass sundry planes a, b, c, d, e,....

 (ii) Each two planes intersect in a line through 0.
 On each such line a point is taken at random.
 The point on the line of intersection of the planes a and b will be called the point ab.

 (iii) Three planes a, b, c, give three points bc, ac, ab.
 These determine a plane.
 It will be called the plane abc.
 Thus the planes a, b, c, abc, form a tetrahedron with vertices bc, ac, ab, 0.

 (iv) Four planes a, b, c, d, give four planes abc, abd, acd, bcd.
 It can be proved that these meet in a point.
 Call it the point abcd.

 (v) Five planes a, b, c, d, e, give five points such as abcd.
 It can be proved that these lie in a plane.
 Call it the plane abcde.

 (vi) Six planes a, b, c, d, e, f, give six planes such as abcde.
 It can be proved that these meet in a point.
 Call it the point abcdef.